Cyril Scott: Biography

 Scott was born in Oxton, Cheshire to Henry Scott (1843-1918), shipper and scholar of Greek and Hebrew, and Mary (née Griffiths), an amateur pianist of Welsh origin.
 He showed a talent for music from an early age and was sent to the Hoch Conservatory in Frankfurt, Germany to study piano in 1892 at age 12.
 He studied with Iwan Knorr and belonged to the Frankfurt Group, a circle of composers who studied at the Hoch Conservatory in the late 1890s.
 At 20, the German poet Stefan George helped Scott organize a performance of Scott's first symphony.
 He played his Piano Quartet with Fritz Kreisler, Emil Kreuz, and Ludwig Lebell in St. James' Hall in 1903.

 In 1902 he met the pianist Evelyn Suart, with whom he had a long artistic association.
 She championed his music, premiering many of his works, and introducing him to his publisher, Elkin, with whom he remained for the rest of his life.
-Evelyn Suart was also a Christian Scientist, and it was through her that Scott became interested in metaphysics.
+Suart was also a Christian Scientist, and it was through her that Scott became interested in metaphysics.
 Scott dedicated his Scherzo, Op.
-25 to Evelyn Suart.
+25 to her.